ganelson/inform/resources/Documentation/Writing with Inform.md

 Inform provides four different `hyperlink tag` possibilities, of which `rule hyperlink` is only one.
 The others correspond to different ways that links can cause effects, and will come up later.
 Because Inform authors and extension writers can create new `hyperlink tag` values, this system is flexible enough to be built on in new ways.

 If the tag is clicked on, Inform receives a `hyperlink event` from Glk and handles it.
-What it does is to retrieve the tagged hyperlink and take the necessary action — in this case, to run the rule.
+What it does is to retrieve the hyperlink token and take the necessary action — in this case, to run the rule.

 **A low-level explanation**.
 Still further under the hood, from the point of view of the Glk I/O system, all that happens is that Glk is told that certain printed words are part of a link with a given identification number — say, 17.
 If the player ever clicks on those words, Glk sends a `hyperlink event` with number 17 attached to it.
 Glk never knows what this number means, and never needs to know.